stolostron/integrity-shield/docs/README_QUICK.md

 ### Create a sample resource without signature

-Run the following command to create a sample service.
+Run the following command to create a Yaml manifeset for a sample service.
 ```
 cat << EOF > /tmp/sample-svc.yaml
 apiVersion: v1